OHIF/Viewers/platform/docs/docs/lesion-tracker/using-the-viewer.md

+---
+sidebar_position: 6
+---
-# Lesion Tracker - Using the Viewer
+# Using the Viewer

 After you double-click a study, the Lesion Tracking imaging application will be launched.
 The basic patient and study data is displayed in the Image Viewer.